pivotal-cf/spring-cloud-services-cli-plugin/docs/cli.md

    sren

 OPTIONS:
-   --skip-ssl-validation        Skip verification of the service endpoint.
-Not recommended!
    --i/--cf-instance-index      Operate on a specific instance in the Eureka registry.
 The instance index number can be found by using the service-registry-list command.
 ```